second-slip/second-slip/README.md

 &nbsp;
 ## :star: Favourite learning resources
 - _Testing Angular, A Guide to Robust Angular Applications_ (https://testing-angular.com/).
 This is a brilliant (and free) resource.
-I finally got to grips with testing in Angular with this guide.
+It helped me to finally get to grips with testing in Angular.

 &nbsp;